yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 ## Failure of the node to which a client has connected

 The node to which a client connects acts as the manager for the transaction.
 The transaction manager coordinates the flow of transactions and maintains the correlation between the client and the transaction-id (a unique identifier for each transaction).
-YugabyteDB is inherently resilient to node failures as mentioned in the previous two scenarios.
+YugabyteDB is inherently resilient to node failures as demonstrated in the preceding two scenarios.

 In this example, you can see how a transaction aborts when the transaction manager fails.
 For more details on the role of the transaction manager, see [Transactional I/O](../../../architecture/transactions/transactional-io-path/#client-requests-transaction).